 On January 9th 2012, the Department Of Interior officially announced a 20-year moratorium on thousands of new mining claims that threaten to industrialize watersheds, which drain directly into Grand Canyon and the Colorado River.
 In 2014 the moratorium held up in court after challenges from the industry.
+However, there are dozens of potential "zombie mines" across the Colorado Plateau.
+A zombie mine is a mine that has been shut down, but can be allowed to resume operations with no modifications to outdated plans of operation; no new environmental review, and they are not subject to the 20-year ban.

 There are as many as 10,000 existing mining claims on BLM and U.S. Forest Service lands near the Grand Canyon for all types of hard-rock exploration.
 Some 1,100 uranium mining claims are within five miles of the Grand Canyon National Park.